innofactororg/check-pull-request/README.md

         #
         # For the check to run, the repository must have a CODETEAMS file in
         # either the root, docs/, or .github/ directory of the repository.
         #
-        # The CODETEAMS file is retrieved from the base branch of a
-        # pull request (e.g. main), so it can be protected.
-        #
         # Default: true
         require_code_team_review: true